gausie/uclutest/Original.md

 4. The standing committee shall respond within 1 working day after their next regularly scheduled meeting.

-###External Procedure
+### External Procedure

 5. The student must first address complaints via the internal procedures above.

 6. If the student remains unsatisfied and believes they have been treated unfairly by the Union, they will be referred to the procedures established by the Code of Practice between the Union and the College, copies of which are available from any Sabbatical Officer or the General Manager.

-##Section 14 - Disciplinary Procedures
+##Section 16 - Disciplinary Procedures

 1. The General Manager will convene a disciplinary hearing, within 10 working days where possible, following a report of behaviour that might be subject to disciplinary action.

-2. In extraordinary cases an emergency meeting of the Union Sabbatical Officers may be called.
+2. In extraordinary cases an emergency meeting of the Union Executive Committee may be called.

-3. Pending the disciplinary hearing any or all of the student's privileges as a member of the Union may be suspended by the Union Sabbatical Officers.
+3. Pending the disciplinary hearing any or all of the student's privileges as a member of the Union may be suspended by the Union Executive Committee, except the right of the member to stand in elections or otherwise partake in the democratic process.

 4. Alleged offences will normally be handled by Summary Disciplinary procedures; where the alleged offence is of a serious nature, the Sabbatical Officers may request that the matter be handled by panel procedures.